 There is no easy answer to this one.
-Some experts advise that you charge interest on a loan to a family member no matter what to avoid complications.
+Some experts advise that you charge interest on a loan to a family member no matter what to avoid tax complications.
 The government may end up taxing you on interest that you should have charged, or taxing it as a gift.

-If you were to gift your family member $10,000 and he/she were to gift you that amount back over time, you could be circumventing certain rules.
+If you were to gift your family member $10,000 and they were to gift you that amount back over time, you could be circumventing certain rules.
 No taxes would need to be filed, and no interest would need to be charged.

-What’s the difference between a gift and a loan?
+Is there a difference between a gift and a loan?

-Gifts are any amount that you give under $14,000 a year.
+Gifts are any amount that you give under $15,000 a year.
 For anything below that, the government doesn’t need to know why it was given or if it’s being paid back.

 For loans greater than that, you should follow the IRS guidelines for charging interest.
-This includes looking at the applicable federal rate and filing income tax on the interest payments you receive.
+This includes looking at the applicable federal rate (AFR) and filing income tax on the interest payments you receive.

 Before you file, be sure to speak with a qualified tax professional if you have any questions.

 More guides on Finder

 It can help reduce taxes owed, but it’s too complicated for beginners.